 If you enjoy working outdoors and have dreamed of starting your own business, a gutter cleaning business may be a great option for you.
-It does not cost much to start, and it’s relatively simple to manage.
+This is a lucrative business venture that is often overlooked, but shouldn’t be because it requires relatively low startup capital and can be operated as a home-based business.
 Your services will always be in demand, and you can make a living being your own boss.

-A gutter cleaning business offers services to homeowners to clean leaves and debris out of their gutters and downspouts as a one-time service or on a regular basis.
-Some businesses offer gutter cleaning only, and some offer it as part of a suite of services such as handyman, home improvement, or painting services.
+A gutter cleaning business offers services to homeowners and companies to clean leaves and debris out of their gutters and downspouts.
+This maintenance helps to prevent water damage to the structure.
+Some businesses offer the cleaning of clogged gutters only, and some offer it as part of a suite of services such as home improvement, power washing, or painting services.

 Cleaning gutters is a physically demanding and dirty job that will be done outdoors when it may be cold and raining or in unsafe situations like homes with a steep roof.